A Workflow to Create a High-Quality Protein-Ligand Binding Dataset for Training, Validation, and Prediction Tasks: METHODS

 \section{METHODS}

-The flowchart of the PDBBind-Opt workflow is illustrated in Figure \ref{fig:wf}.
-We start by downloading the pdb and mmcif formats directly from the RCSB PDB\cite{Berman2000} for each entry in PDBBind v2020.
+The flowchart of HiQBind-WF is illustrated in Figure \ref{fig:wf}.
+We start by downloading the pdb and mmcif formats directly from the RCSB PDB\cite{Berman2000} for supplied entries.
 The pdb files are used for structure preparation and the headers in mmcif files are used to extract useful metadata, such as resolution, deposit date and sequence information.
-For each PDB entry, we split the structure into three components: ligand, protein and additives.
+For each PDB entry, we split the structure into three components: ligand, protein and additives, and curate these categories as follows.

-The following criteria is used to define the ligand(s): (1) Any residue will be identified as a ligand if its name matches the Chemical Component Dictionary (CCD) code deposited in PDBBind.
+We define three classes of ligand(s) for any given protein-ligand complex structure: (1) Any residue will be identified as a ligand if its name matches the Chemical Component Dictionary (CCD) code deposited in given reference datasets (PDBbind, BioLiP or Binding MOAD).
 Ligands identified in this manner are referred to as "small molecules".
-(2) If the ligand names in PDBBind contain patterns such as “*-mer,” or symbols like "-", "\&" or "+", we will select chains in the original PDB file that are less than 20 residues but more than one residue as ligands.
+(2) Otherwise, chains in the original PDB file that are less than 20 residues but more than one residue as ligands will be selected as ligands.
+For example, PDBbind entries that contain patterns such as “*-mer,” or symbols like "-", "\&" or "+", MOAD entries with more than one CCD in the \texttt{name} column of its csv-formatted dataset, and BioLiP entries with \texttt{Ligand CCD} column to be "peptide", "dna" or "rna".
 These ligands are typically polypeptides, oligosaccharides, or oligonucleotides, collectively referred to as "polymers".
-For each identified ligand, we label any biopolymer chains within 10Å as the associated protein structure.
-Then, for each protein structure, we labeled residues specified by the "HETATM" record in the pdb file within 4Å as additives, which includes ions, solvents, and co-factors.
+(3) For each identified ligand, we label any biopolymer chains within $\mathrm{10\ \mathring{A}}$ as the associated protein structure.
+Then, for each protein structure, we labeled residues specified by the "HETATM" record in the pdb file within $\mathrm{4\ \mathring{A}}$ as additives, which includes ions, solvents, and co-factors.
 The additives are saved in pdb format and directly deposited in the database, and the protein and ligand structure are ready to proceed to the next workflow steps.

-After the structure splitting, a set of filters, including some borrowed from the processing protocols of LP-PDBBind\cite{lppdbbind}, are applied to exclude any protein-ligand complex structures that meet any of the following criteria:
+After the splitting for the ligand categories and their associated protein-ligand complexes, we define an additional set of downselect filters, including some borrowed from the processing protocols of LP-PDBbind\cite{lppdbbind}.
+The purpose of these filters are to exclude protein-ligand complex structures that specifically can interfere with training of SFs, with eliminations that would meet any of the following criteria: